konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ echo "Something very uncreative." > creative.txt

-There will be only the latest string written to the file and the previous one will be gone.
-To append the output of command to a file without overwriting the content use ">>"
+There will be only the latest string written to the file and the previous one will be overwritten.
+To append the output of command to a file without overwriting the content use ">>".

    $ echo "Something very creative." > creative.txt
    $ echo "Something very uncreative." >> creative.txt

 Now `creative.txt` should contain two lines.

-Sometime you just want to have small overview of a file for examples you just want to get the first of last lines of it.
+Sometime you just want to get and excerpt of a file e.g. just the first or last lines of it.
 For this the commands `head` and `tail` can be used.
 Per default 10 lines are shown.
-You can used the parameter `-n <NUMBER>` (e.g. `-n 20` or just `-<NUMBER>` (e.g. `-20`) to modify the number lines to be displayed.
+You can use the parameter `-n
+<NUMBER>` (e.g. `-n 20` or just `-<NUMBER>` (e.g. `-20`) to modify the
+number of lines to be displayed.
 Test the tools with the file `origin_of_species.txt`:

     $ head origin_of_species.txt
     $ tail origin_of_species.txt